Deep fried Cornish hen recipe featuring a whole Cornish hen marinated, well seasoned and deep fried to a fine crispiness and great flavor.

 Making This Fried Cornish Hen Recipe

-If you make this comforting and flavorful Cornish hen recipe please come back and leave me a comment below with your feedback.
+If you make this comforting and flavorful deep fried Cornish hen recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.

 You can also keep up with my food exploits as well as original recipes!
 You can find me on Instagram, Facebook, Twitter, and Pinterest.
 If you like any of the music you find on the site, visit me at Spotify to find curated monthly playlists.